betul171/thermal-conductivity-of-graphene-and-GNRs-using-phonopy/graphene/README.md

 8. An alternative to 9: Create a file named band.conf.
 Then write "phonopy --band -c phonopy_disp.yaml -d band.conf" on terminal.
 (This item do not work!)

 9. Analize the data.

+    Phonon frequencies are extracted from 'band.yaml' with the file named 'extract_frequency_data.py'

     to see phonon dispersion curve:  "phonopy -p band.conf"